 Title: How to Write a WordPress Blog Post

-Description: A beginner’s guide to posting content on a WordPress blog covering the difference between posts and pages, plus basic formatting.
+Description: A beginner’s guide to posting content on WordPress, covering the difference between posts and pages, plus basic formatting.

-This gives the blog owner a clean understanding of what you’re proposing and makes it easy for them to add to or takeaway from your idea to improve it for their needs.
-In the above example, the blog owner may respond back with something like:
+This gives the blog owner a clean understanding of what you’re proposing and makes it easy for them to add or omit elements according to their needs.

 This is a very common situation that I see quite a bit, so don’t be surprised if you have to banter back and forth until you finalize exactly what the blog owner needs.
 Sometimes you’ll get an outright rejection of the offer while others may accept your pitch as is.